 Brakes also get hot.
 The more you need them the hotter they get.
 Water turns to steam if it gets hot enough.
 Hydraulic fluid is incompressible, steam is not.
 The possibility exists that you might be coming down a long hill and have to use the brakes a lot.
 The pedal could go to the floor as the steam in the brake lines compresses under pressure.
 Result?
 No brakes.

 Brake fluid is relatively cheap and painless to change.
 If done annually the hydraulic components would last almost indefinitely.
 Use good D.O.T.4 brake fluid from sealed cans.
 Silicone brake fluid (D.O.T.5) does not absorb water but I don’t use it.
 Some rubber parts will become soft from coming in contact with silicone and I also feel that it will leak from places that D.O.T.4 fluid will not leak from.
-For classic Maserati owners, if your car has French hydraulics, changing the fluid biannually is also a good idea.
+For classic GT owners, or if your car has French hydraulics, changing the fluid biannually is also a good idea.
 Use only genuine Citroen LHM fluid and keep some spare liters on hand, only a very few sell it.

 The cooling system should only have a high quality antifreeze and distilled water 50/50 mix in it.
 I’ve used Sierra, the new non toxic antifreeze in my truck but the last time I used it, the bottle had nothing on it about being aluminum safe so I’m skeptical about using it.
 Distilled water is cheap.
 The average car takes about 2 gallons.
 Tap water (and bottled spring water) is full of minerals which are good for us and the plants but bad for any car.
 Ever look inside of a tea kettle?
 Kettle stone will form on the inside of your radiator and engine cooling passages insulating them, causing your car to run hot.
 Eventually the deposits, mostly calcium, will push your radiator apart and make it leak.